Cleveland Clinic logo

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Double outlet right ventricle can cause your body to receive oxygen-poor blood instead of blood with plenty of oxygen in it.
-Also, your lungs may receive excessive blood flow, which makes your heart work harder and can damage your heart and lungs.
+Double outlet right ventricle is a cyanotic heart disease.
+That means it can send blood without enough oxygen in it to your body.
+Also, your lungs may receive too much blood flow, which makes your heart work harder and can damage your heart and lungs.

-Babies with DORV often have other congenital (since birth) problems:
+Babies with a DORV heart defect often have other problems at birth, like:

-• Ciliary dysfunction: Problems develop with tiny, hairlike structures that line a baby’s airway.
+• Ciliary problems: Problems develop with tiny, hairlike structures that line your baby’s airway.

 • Intestinal malrotation: A baby’s intestines twist in an unusual way.

-• Pulmonary stenosis: A baby’s pulmonary valve (between the right ventricle and pulmonary artery) is too small or stiff.
+• Pulmonary stenosis: The heart valve between a baby’s right ventricle and pulmonary artery is too small or stiff.

 • Ventricular hypoplasia: One or both heart ventricles are smaller than they should be.